markshapiro/graphql-db-projection/README.md

 ```

 ## Custom Projections
-If the Graphql field is called differently in db or you need multiple fields from db to resolve it,
-<br/>then you can provide `projection` parameter, either string or array of strings, or empty array if you want to ignore it:
+If Graphql field is mapped to db field with different name, or you need multiple fields from db to compute its value, then you can provide `projection` parameter that specifies db fields you need, it can be string, array of strings, or empty array if you want to ignore it:
 ```js
 // ...
 new GraphQLObjectType({